DSpace/DSpace/dspace/docs/Drum7DockerDevelopmentEnvironment.md

 ## DSpace Scripts and Email Setup

 DSpace scripts (such as [../bin/load-etd](../bin/load-etd)) may send email as part of their operation.
-The development Docker images do not, by themselves support running the DSpace scripts or sending emails.
+The development Docker images do not, by themselves, support running the DSpace scripts or sending emails.

 The following changes enable the DSpace scripts to be run in the "dspace"